Marco-Mendivil-Carboni/mutare/README.md

 ### Python Setup

-If you want to use these scripts you can set up the Python environment by running the following commands (after having cloned the repository):
+If you want to use these utilities you can set up the Python environment by running the following commands (after having cloned the repository):

 ```bash
 python3 -m venv .venv